Do Go On - 396 - Rosemary Brown: A Musical Seance

 Yeah.

-You both seem to think it was pretty good but like i say no
+You both seem to think it was pretty good, but like I say, no.

-People are like, this is amazing.
+People like, this is amazing.

 I'm like, yeah, it is.